A Christmas Carol

 Simon Russell Beale

-Theatre includes at The Bridge A Christmas Carol.
+THEATRE includes at The Bridge Bach & Sons and A Christmas Carol.
 For the National Theatre: The Lehman Trilogy (also West End and New York), King Lear, Timon of Athens, Collaborators, London Assurance, A Slight Ache, Landscape, Major Barbara, Much Ado About Nothing, The Alchemist, The Life of Galileo, Jumpers (also West End and New York), Humble Boy (also West End), Hamlet, Candide, Money, Othello, Rosencrantz and Guildenstern Are Dead, and Volpone.
-For the Donmar Warehouse, Temple, Twelfth Night and Uncle Vanya.
-For the Almeida, Richard II and Macbeth.
-At the Barbican, Julius Caesar.
-For the Royal Shakespeare Company, The Tempest and Richard III.
-At the Old Vic and in New York, Uncle Vanya and The Winter’s Tale.
-In the West End, Mr Foote’s Other Leg (from Hampstead Theatre), Privates on Parade, Monty Python’s Spamalot (also New York), and Deathtrap.
+For the Donmar Warehouse Temple, Twelfth Night and Uncle Vanya.
+For the Almeida Richard II and Macbeth.
+At the Barbican Julius Caesar.
+For the Royal Shakespeare Company The Seagull, The Tempest and Richard III.
+At the Old Vic and in New York The Cherry Orchard and The Winter’s Tale.
+In the West End Mr Foote’s Other Leg (from Hampstead Theatre), Privates on Parade, Monty Python’s Spamalot (also New York), and Deathtrap.

-Film includes An Ideal Husband, Hamlet, Alice in Wonderland, The Gathering, The Deep Blue Sea, My Life with Marilyn, Into the Woods, Tarzan, The Death of Stalin, Operation Finale, Radioactive, Mary Queen of Scots, Operation Mincemeat, and Benediction.
+FILM includes An Ideal Husband, Hamlet, Alice in Wonderland, The Gathering, The Deep Blue Sea, My Life with Marilyn, Into the Woods, Tarzan, The Death of Stalin, Operation Finale, Radioactive, Mary Queen of Scots, Operation Mincemeat, Benediction, The Outfit and Thor: Love and Thunder.

 Simon Russell Beale was knighted in 2019.